 The Transplant Journey

 Transplant Overview: Liver transplantation is often recommended if PSC has progressed to end stage liver disease (ESLD), meaning the liver is approaching failure.
 In some cases, other health issues suggest the need for a transplant, such as frequent cholangitis attacks and sepsis risk.
-For many PSCers, transplant offers a new lease on life, and, for around 80 percent of recipients, their PSC does not reoccur after transplant surgery.
+For many PSCers, transplant offers a new lease on life, and, for the majority of recipients, their PSC does not reoccur after transplant surgery.
 Recurrent PSC occurs in about 25-30% of liver transplant recipients.

 In 2019, the United Network for Organ Sharing (UNOS) reported that 8,896 people received liver transplants for a variety of liver diseases.
 The national liver waiting list is around 12,500 people waiting for a liver.
 For current information, please see the UNOS site.
 Additional transplant data, including the number of transplants performed, information about the transplant waiting list, etc., can be found on the Organ Procurement and Transplantation Network page.

 PSC Partners Seeking a Cure supports organ donation and actively works to increase the number of people who make these gifts each year.

 If your specialist recommends you for a transplant, you will enter another level of medical tests, terminology, and possibly more anxiety.
 It can be confusing, but many PSCers have had successful transplants and are supportive of those in the transplant process.

 The PSC Partners Annual Conference includes medical presentations on transplant topics as well as a post-transplant panel discussion with post-transplant panelists.
 For those who have had a transplant, the Annual Conference also offers a “Post-Transplant Track” and post-transplant peer group sessions.
 Support on social media is also available before, during, and after the transplant process.